 Our annual submission call for ghost stories, featuring a general strand and a themed one.

 Submission fee: standard (see submission guidelines).

 Payment and rights: standard (see submission guidelines).

-How to submit: Use our standard submission form, and select 'ghost story submission' in the drop-down box at the start of the form.
+How to submit: Use our standard submission form, and select 'ghost story submission' or 'Ghosts across borders' in the drop-down box at the start of the form.

 This year we're launching a new annual call for ghost story submissions, which replaces our old ghost story competition.

-There are two strands to the submission call: a general strand for all types of ghost story (which is open for submissions now) and a themed strand.
+There are two strands to the submission call: a general strand for all types of ghost story and a themed strand.

 Note: what counts as a ghost story?

 'Ghost story' can mean a lot of different things, from an encounter with an actual phantom to more unusual paranormal phenomena and unexplained events.
 All types of story are welcome, so feel free to experiment: if you choose the themed strand and stray too far from the theme, we'll still read it as a general ghost story.
 If you stray too far from the supernatural element, we'll still read it as a general submission.
 Keep in mind that our readership (and by extension our editor) may be more likely to respond well to psychological chills and unexplained mysteries than in-your-face gore.

 As always, we welcome writers and stories from around the world.